Where to find cheap Covid-19 PCR tests for travel

 UK travellers are not permitted to use the free NHS testing service and must instead go through a private firm to obtain their result although, increasingly, travel firms are luring holidaymakers with discounted or subsidised travel tests.

+All returning travellers, meanwhile, will be required to take at least two tests: one before departing for the UK, which can be lateral flow, rapid antigen, or PCR; and at least one PCR test on arrival to the UK, depending on whether they’ve been to a green, amber or red country.

-Here’s where to find a test that’s cheaper than the standard rate.
+Here’s where to find a test that’s cheaper than the average rate of £120.

 Tui